 Ohio State’s brand guidelines strictly limit which units may be connected with the university logo.
-For all CFAES units—including CFAES itself—only the college name may be connected with the university logo, and we must use only the approved versions available.
+CFAES, OSU Extension, and CFAES Wooster are the only units that may be connected with the university logo, and only the approved versions of the marks may be used.
 Other college units (mission areas, departments, program areas, etc.) should be identified as outlined on the Unit ID page.
 Our goal is to always make clear the connection between CFAES and CFAES units, and then show that connection to the university itself.

-Individual logos are not available for and may not be used for internal college units such as Ohio State University Extension, the Ohio Agricultural Research and Development Center (OARDC), Ohio State ATI, departments, program areas, volunteer groups, arboretums, etc.
+Individual logos are not available for and may not be used for internal college units such as departments, program areas, volunteer groups, arboretums, etc.